martincmartin/weather/README.md

 were starting over, I'd just use OpenWeatherMap for everything.
 See the Epilogue (below) for details.

 You can make 1,000 calls a day to their new v.
-3.0 API.
+3.0 "One Call" API.
 Since there are 1,440 minutes in a day, I implemented some simple caching: if it's been less than 5 minutes since last querying, return the previous result.
-However, the "Current Weather" and "One Call".
+However, you can call the "Current Weather" API as often as you want for free, so I call that on every refresh, about once a minute.

 Sign up here to get an API key; it's free. <https://openweathermap.org/api>